Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 What Is Oxalic Acid?

 Oxalic acid is a colorless, crystalline substance that is poisonous to humans in its pure form or when it’s dissolved in a liquid to make a concentrated solution.
-Toxic levels of oxalic acid are found in products such as certain wood cleaners, metal cleaners, rust treatments, bleaches, disinfectants, and pesticides.
+Potentially dangerous levels of the chemical are found in products such as certain wood cleaners, metal cleaners, rust treatments, bleaches, disinfectants, and pesticides.

 Oxalic acid is also found in many plants, but at much lower concentrations than in synthetic products.
-Most of these plants are completely safe for human consumption, but some contain enough oxalic acid to cause health problems in certain people.
-The best known of these problems is the formation of calcium oxalate kidney stones.
+Most of these plants are safe for human consumption and are healthy foods.
+Some contain enough oxalic acid (generally in the form of oxalate) to cause health problems in sensitive people, however.
+The best known of these problems is the production of calcium oxalate kidney stones.

 What Are Oxalates?

-Oxalic acid often exists in the form of oxalates in plants.
-When an oxalic acid molecule loses its two hydrogen atoms it forms an oxalate ion.
-Oxalate ions join with certain metal ions to form oxalate salts, such as calcium oxalate and magnesium oxalate.
+Oxalic acid often exists as oxalate in plants.
+The two chemicals are similar but not identical.
+When an oxalic acid molecule loses its two hydrogen atoms, it forms an oxalate ion, or (C2O4)2-.
+Oxalate ions join with certain metal ions to form salts, such as calcium oxalate and magnesium oxalate.

 Calcium oxalate has very low solubility in water and tends to form crystals instead of dissolving.
-In some people these crystals form stones in the kidneys.
-People at risk for forming the kidney stones are generally advised to follow a low oxalate diet.
+In some people, these crystals form stones in the kidneys.
+People at risk for forming the kidney stones are often advised to follow a low oxalate diet.
+It’s important that people consult a medical professional to see if this advice is appropriate for their particular situation, however.

 Oxalic acid is also known as ethanedioic acid.
+It can be useful in commercial products, but it must be treated with care.
 Oxalic acid cleaners are used to remove rust, paint, varnish, and ink stains from surfaces.
 They are also used as disinfectants to clean toilets and as pesticides to kill varroa mites in beehives.
 The acid is an important reactant in certain chemical reactions and is used in some industries and chemistry laboratories.

 It's very important to use oxalic acid and products containing it with great care, using all the safety precautions listed on the product label.
 The products should be kept in a secure location so that children and pets can't get to them.
 It's a good idea to use a less toxic substance if this is possible.